 Instructions

-- Put the sencha tea leaves into the teapot.
-Bring the water to a boil and pour it over the tea leaves in the pot.
-Cover the pot and let it steep for about 1 minute (follow the instructions on your tea package).
+- Put sencha tea leaves into a teapot.
+Bring water to a boil,then let it cool for a few minutes until it reaches 158-176℉ (70-80°C) before pouring it over the tea leaves.
+Cover the teapot and let it steep for about 1 minute (or according to the instructions on your tea package).

-- Sprinkle salt over the rice and pour enough tea over it to cover about ¾ of the rice.
-Then, add bubu arare, shredded nori, and wasabi on top.
+- Sprinkle salt over the rice in each bowl and pour enough tea to cover about ¾ of the rice.
+Then, add bubu arare, shredded nori seaweed, and wasabi to taste.

 Notes

-- It is not suitable for storage as the rice absorbs the tea.
+- This dish is not suitable for storage as the rice absorbs the dashi.
 Only make enough for immediate consumption.

 Leave a Reply